 - being a first point of contact for any issues teaching staff experience

 - monitoring the survey completion rate; they will know how many teachers complete the surveys, but will not be able to see individual teacher responses from the survey, or who has completed the survey

 Data storage and confidentiality

 At no time will the identity of a school or an individual be made available by NZCER to anyone else.
 NZCER will only use school contact information to communicate with schools.
+No individual teacher’s survey responses will be identifiable in school-level reports.
 All personal information, including email addresses, are kept securely and will not be shared with any third party.